 St. Peter's Maronite Catholic Church

-On July 24th 2000 the Maronite Catholic community of Windsor purchased this rare and beautiful Art-Deco-Style Church (formerly St. Clare) and celebrated the first mass on December 17th 2000.
-Also that December, Windsor City Council designated the property, including lands and buildings a property of architectural and historical value under the Ontario Heritage Act.
+The building was the home of the Saint Clare Roman Catholic Parish for 70 years.
+On July 24th, 2000, the Lebanese Maronite Catholic community of Windsor purchased the building from the Roman Catholic Diocese of London, and celebrated its first mass in December of that same year.
+Also that December, Windsor City Council designated the property, including the lands and buildings, under the Ontario Heritage Act.

 Location: 166 Tecumseh Road West